nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 ```

 ### void return type keyword(1)
 In Java, return type is mandatory.
-If a method doesn't return anything then we have to declare that method with void return type.
+If a method doesn't return anything, then we have to declare that method with void return type.

 But in C language, return type is optional and default return type is int.